-Prerequisites: Introductory Chemistry or Biology course such as BIOL 111, Chem 111, BIOL 101, or Chem 101, or an equivalent introductory science course with permission by instructor BIOL 241 Introductory GeneticsInvestigates the principles of heredity, including Mendelian genetics, population genetics, and the genetics of microorganisms.
+Prerequisites: Introductory Chemistry or Biology course such as BIOL 111, CHEM 111, BIOL 101 or an equivalent introductory science course with permission by instructor.
+BIOL 241 Introductory GeneticsInvestigates the principles of heredity, including Mendelian genetics, population genetics, and the genetics of microorganisms.
 The course consists of two hours of lecture, one hour discussion of journal readings, and three hours of laboratory per week.
 There is an additional laboratory fee for this course.
 Formerly BIO 222 Introductory Genetics.

 Prerequisite: "C" or higher in BIOL 112 BIOL 341 Cell and Molecular BiologyFocuses on the eukaryotic cell at the cell and molecular levels with emphasis on the principles by which cells function in isolation and in multi-cellular communities.
 The course consists of three hours of lecture and three hours of laboratory per week.
 There is an additional laboratory fee for this course.
 Formerly BIO 325 Cell and Molecular Biology.